 Additionally, in [CNS17], it was pointed out that attacks on modes exploiting internal collisions, that depend on the internal size of the primitives, might also render the primitives weaker against quantum adversaries, so that just increasing the key length might not be enough, and the internal size of the primitive should also be increased.
-A new post-quantum symmetric family of primitives- Saturnin [CDL+20]-was proposed to address this concern.
+A new post-quantum symmetric family of primitives-Saturnin [CDL+20]-was proposed to address this concern.
 The block-cipher which forms the core of this family has a state-size of 256 bits, allowing much more reasonable security claims regarding all types of quantum attacks.

 A generic and provable way of extending secure classical constructions into new ones with doubled key as well as doubled state-size is still an interesting question that has been widely studied without a satisfactory answer being found so far.
 In [HI19] the authors show a way of proving that the 4-round Luby-Rackoff construction (LR4) is a qPRP.
 However, in order to build secure post-quantum constructions, we need also to take into account the decryption direction.
 In [IHM+19] it was shown that LR4 has a quantum attack when we allow both encryption and decryption queries, so a natural candidate for extending this attack would be LR5.
 Unfortunately, with the proof techniques available at present, proving the quantum security of LR5 is turning out to be very challenging.
 Using the same database technique as in the proof of [HI19] is not possible since there is no known way yet of generalising database-oracles to permutations, and the equations governing the internal variables are quite complex with many variables, making ad-hoc techniques difficult to apply.
+Moreover, LR5 would not provide more than $(k/2) \log n$ bits of security because of the quantum attack shown in [DW18], where n is the size of the input to the round function, and k is the size of one round key.

-The aim of our work is to provide new useful information in order to advance towards building a generic and provable way of easily extending secure classical constructions into new ones with doubled key and doubled state-size, while their post-quantum security remains comparable to the original classical one.
+The aim of our work is to provide new useful information in order to advance towards building a generic and provable way of easily extending secure classical constructions into new ones with doubled key and doubled state-size, while their post-quantum security remains comparable to the original classical one: we want to provide a construction that provides n-bit security both in classical and quantum settings.
+By this, we mean that it will provide the same resistance to all attacks as would an ideal block-cipher with 2n-bit block and 2n-bit key to all possible quantum adversaries in any model, including Q2.
 For this, we consider a new approach, based on the Encrypt-Mix-Encrypt paradigm with five block-cipher calls, that would allow to extend the internal state as well as the key size of any classically secure block-cipher.
+The comparison with other possible generic extension constructions is given in table 1.